Rolling Returns vs. Average Annual Returns

 Past returns can be deceptive unless you know how to interpret them.
-Most investment returns are stated in the form of an annual return or an annual average return.
+Most investment returns are stated in the form of an annual return—the amount an investment returns from dividends, capital appreciation, and other sources over a period.
+These returns can be represented as rolling returns or an average annual return (AAR).

 For example, if an investment states that last year it had a one-year return of 9% that usually means if you invested on January 1, and sold your investment on December 31, then you earned a 9% return.